Isashi/odin-flight-booker/ROADMAP.md

 ~~Clicks submit~~
 ~~Sees confirmation page~~

-FIXES AFTER PP WITH ANDY
+FIXES AFTER PAIR PROGRAMMING WITH ANDY
 * New Seeds
 * Flight ordered by departure_time
 * More info in confirmation page (booking/show.html.erb)
 * Implemented search by departure_time (not intuitive, since you have to know the departure time)
 * Fixed departure dates in search form (no repetition and ordered)
+* Installed bootstrap
+* Imported Euro Travels master theme
+* Created home page
+* Customized homepage and flight#index theme

+QUESTIONS TO ASK
+* How to create link_to between pages (like from homepage to flight#index)
+*